 Complete Software and Service Solution.
 Customers increasingly require expert consulting services to take full advantage of the highly complex software tools being designed for the process industries.
-AspenTech deploys what it believes is the largest independent organization of control engineers to design and implement custom solutions, in combination with specialized PIM, APC and optimization software products.
+AspenTech deploys what it believes is the largest independent organization of control engineers to design and implement solutions, in combination with PIM, APC and optimization software products.
 AspenTech believes its ability to offer its customers a complete solution will be an increasingly important source of competitive differentiation.

-Unparalleled Process Industry Expertise.
+Process Industry Expertise.
 Over the past 15 years, AspenTech has built a reputation as a leader in process modeling expertise.
 AspenTech's software products incorporate proprietary solution methods, physical property models and data estimation techniques that enable users to model processes that involve complex chemistry.
 AspenTech has refined these methods, models and techniques based on continuing relationships with customers who have performed millions of simulations using AspenTech software.
-The Company has expanded its expertise through its acquisitions of ISI, DMCC and Setpoint, which the Company believes are technological leaders in the PIM, APC and optimization markets.
-AspenTech believes that the expertise underlying its software products and services will assist it in maintaining and enhancing its reputation as a technological leader across the manufacturing process.
+The Company has expanded its expertise through its acquisitions of ISI, DMCC and Setpoint, which the Company technological leader across the manufacturing process.